BleuMei/BleuMei_Portfolio/README.md

 Bachelor of Science in Computer Engineering - CE3A

 ### About Me
 Hello!
-I am BleuMei, a Computer Engineering student interested in building interactive and creative systems focused on UI/UX, web development, and immersive digital experiences.
+I am Kraeza Mae Tabinga, a Computer Engineering student interested in building interactive and creative systems focused on UI/UX, web development, and immersive digital experiences.

 Most of my projects revolve around fantasy-inspired interfaces, student-centered systems, and experimenting with ideas that combine creativity and technology.